venkat-ranganathan/projects/index.md

 System consists of three circuits, each having a Colpitts oscillator, high-pass filter, half-wave rectifier, low-pass filter, and voltage divider.
 Each circuit connected to magnetic coil that detects presence of metal using principles of electromagnetic induction and Lenz’s law.
-Output signal from each coil fed to analog-to-digital converters of FPGA/BASYS board.
-BASYS board displays four digits on seven-segment display.
+Output signal from each coil fed to analog-to-digital converters of FPGA board.
+FPGA board displays four digits on seven-segment display.
 LEFT-most three digits displays number of conductive objects detected by left, middle, and right magnetic coils.
 RIGHT-most digit displays total number of conductive objects detected.
 Switch LEDs operate as strength meter and more active LEDs